Creeper19472/bdlauncher-mods/README.md

 Mods are updated with the original version.

-The original version of the portal is here: https://github.com/BDLDev/bdlauncher
+The original version of the portal is here: https://github.com/BDLDev/bdlauncher (By Sysca11 and other developers)

 # License
-Use MIT License(Source by Sysca11)
+We use custom License to restrict your rights to the software.
+Therefore, please read the license carefully to prevent you from incurring certain losses if you cross the border without your knowledge.

 # Docs
 Please go to the original bdlauncher documentation to see its description.